-Agent includes any person who may be appointed as agent for the other Finance Parties under clause 30.12 (Resignation of the Agent) or any other provision of this Agreement.
+Agent includes any person who may be appointed as agent for the other Finance Parties under clause 32.12 (Resignation of the Agent) or any other provision of this Agreement.

-Annual Financial Statements has the meaning given to it in clause 18 (Information undertakings).
+Annual Financial Statements has the meaning given to it in clause 19.1 (Financial statements).

-Approved Brokers means each of Affinity LNG LLP, Clarksons Platou Group, Braemar Seascope Ltd, Fearnleys AS, Simpson, Spence & Young Ltd, Poten & Partners (London) or any other independent firm of shipbrokers agreed in writing from time to time between the Borrower and the Agent (acting on the instructions of the Majority Lenders), unless any such person is a or becomes a Prohibited Person or otherwise is in breach of Sanctions.
+Approved Brokers means each of Affinity LNG LLP, Clarksons Platou Group, Braemar ACM Shipbroking, Fearnleys AS, Simpson, Spence & Young Ltd, Poten & Partners (London) or any other independent firm of shipbrokers agreed in writing from time to time between the Borrower and the Agent (acting on the instructions of the Majority Lenders), unless any such person is a or becomes a Prohibited Person or otherwise is in breach of Sanctions.

-Approved Exchange means NYSE or NASDAQ or any other national stock exchange acceptable to the Majority Lenders.
+Approved Exchange means NYSE or NASDAQ or any other reputable stock exchange acceptable to the Majority Lenders.

-Approved Flag State means each of Bermuda, Cayman Islands, Cyprus, Greece, Malta, Hong Kong, Marshall Islands, Singapore and the United Kingdom or any other flag acceptable to the Lenders.
+Approved Flag State means each of Bermuda, Cayman Islands, Cyprus, Greece, Malta, Hong Kong, Marshall Islands, Panama, Singapore or the United Kingdom or any other flag acceptable to the Lenders.